Team 4: Notable projects

 One of the first projects for Team 4 was a commission from Su Brumwell's parents, Marcus and Irene Brumwell, to build a new house in Feock, Cornwall, called Creek Vean.
 They sold a Piet Mondrian painting, bought from the artist in the 1930s, to fund the new house.
 Marcus Brumwell was the founder of the Design Research Unit.
 Creek Vean took three years to construct and was completed in 1966.
 It became the first ever house to win a Royal Institute of British Architects Award.

 Creek Vean is a listed building, having been listed Grade II in 1998, and subsequently upgraded to Grade II*.
 It is listed as "Creekvean and Attached Entrance Bridge and Walls to Road, Feock".

 Team 4 designed Skybreak House in Radlett, Hertfordshire.
-It was built between 1965 and 1966, and the interior of the house was used in the film A Clockwork Orange.
+It was built between 1965 and 1966, and the interior was used in the film A Clockwork Orange.
 It is also known as the new house at Cushy, The Warren, Radlett.

 Rogers claims a planning scheme of 120 houses for Water Homes, at Coulsdon, Surrey, to be "probably the most important project of our Team 4 period".

 The final project for Team 4 was the Reliance Controls building in Swindon, which was completed in 1967, just before Team 4 dissolved.
 It was noteworthy as it removed the separation of management and workforce by creating a common entrance and canteen.